Financial-Times/origami-website/_specification-v1/javascript.md

 Components **may** emit events to allow loose coupling with other components and the host page.
 In doing so, the component **must**:

 - Use only browser-native DOM events with bubbling enabled.
-- Where the component wishes to attach custom data to events, use the [CustomEvent](https://developer.mozilla.org/en/docs/Web/API/CustomEvent) API, and pass an object in the `details` property.
+- Where the component wishes to attach custom data to events, use the <a href="https://developer.mozilla.org/en/docs/Web/API/CustomEvent" class="o-typography-link--external">CustomEvent</a> API, and pass an object in the `details` property.
 - Trigger events only on elements within the component's owned DOM, or otherwise only on the body element.
 - Namespace event names with the name of the component in camel-case, separated from the event name with a dot, e.g. `oComponentName.eventName`
 - Name the event using the present tense, e.g. `dialogClose`, not `dialogClosed`, and using camel-case.